State Guide

 Searching when the city is unknown

 Iowa Courts Online's statewide search makes it the ideal starting point for unknown-city Iowa searches — no county selection required, and the results identify the filing county for any follow-up.
-If Iowa Courts Online returns no results and other evidence suggests a current Iowa residence, checking Iowa Land Records for property ownership and the Iowa DCI sex offender registry (for applicable searches) are the next steps.
+If Iowa Courts Online returns no results and other evidence suggests a current Iowa residence, checking Iowa Land Records for property ownership and the Iowa DCI sex offender registry are the next steps.

 Major cities in Iowa